prometheus/client_python/README.md

 Visit [http://localhost:8000/](http://localhost:8000/) to view the metrics.

-To add Prometheus exposition to an existing HTTP server, see the `MetricsServlet` class which provides a `BaseHTTPRequestHandler`.
+To add Prometheus exposition to an existing HTTP server, see the `MetricsHandler` class which provides a `BaseHTTPRequestHandler`.
 It also serves as a simple example of how to write a custom endpoint.